pgoltstein/mouse-od-columns/README.md

 cd mouse-od-columns
 gin get-content
 ```
-Note that this can take some time as it downloads about 48 GB of data.
+Note that this will take quite some time (several hours) as it downloads about 48 GB of data.

-Or, if you prefer, you can instead download the data manually from gin.g-node
+If you prefer, you can also download the data manually from gin.g-node
 https://gin.g-node.org/pgoltstein/mouse-od-columns

 #### Part 0c: Download the code